Winston-Salem Spousal Support Lawyer

 Which Party Has The Obligation To Pay Spousal Support?

 Generally, this obligation falls on the supporting spouse rather than the dependent spouse.
 The supporting spouse is the spouse “whether husband or wife, upon whom the other spouse is actually substantially dependent for maintenance and support or from whom such spouse is substantially in need of maintenance and support.”
 A dependent spouse is a spouse, “whether husband or wife, who is actually substantially dependent upon the other spouse for his or her maintenance and support or is substantially in need of maintenance and support from the other spouse.”
+An experienced family law attorney from The Law Offices of J. Scott Smith, PLLC can help you to understand these roles and make sure support obligations are fairly decided for both parties benefits.

 Is There A Length Of Marriage Required To Get Spousal Support Or Alimony?